Working from home 2026: HMRC tax relief explained

 You’re eligible for working from home tax relief if you have to work from home – for example because:

-• Your job requires you to leave far away from your office
+- Your job requires you to live far away from your office

 The main purpose of regulation around this tax relief is to prevent double claims.
 This means that if your employer has already paid for or reimbursed the extra costs of working from home, applying for tax relief on top would be slightly cheeky.